Please enable JavaScript to ensure auto alt text generation works properly

 What makes resume screening so challenging?

 If you are screening resumes, you are not leisurely evaluating talent.
 You are triaging.
-You are sorting through a stack of job hopefuls, trying to quickly eliminate the poor fits and surface the most promising ones.
+You are sorting through a stack of job hopefuls, trying to quickly surface the most promising ones and deprioritize the poor fits.

 Resume screening may seem simple on the surface.
 In reality, it is one of the easiest steps in the hiring process to get wrong.
 That is because there is so much noise and so little time.
 A well‑written resume can mask weak experience, while an excellent candidate may be ruled out due to formatting, phrasing, or a missing keyword.